Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: A Horizon-free Imitation Gap of TV-AIL

-\textbf{Stage-coupled Analysis.} To bypass the hurdle in the reduction-and-estimation analysis, we turn to analyze the optimal solution of TV-AIL via dynamic programming.
-In our context, this technique finds the optimal solution $\pi^{\ail} = \{\pi_1^{\ail}, \pi_2^{\ail}, \ldots, \pi_H^{\ail} \}$ in an inductive way.
+\textbf{Stage-coupled Analysis.} To overcome the limitations of the reduction-and-estimation analysis, we develop a stage-coupled analysis approach to study the optimal solution of TV-AIL.
+Specifically, we seek to determine the optimal solution $\pi^{\ail} = \{\pi_1^{\ail}, \pi_2^{\ail}, \ldots, \pi_H^{\ail} \}$ in a backward-inductive manner.